Merck Manual

 A stethoscope is used to detect heart sounds.
 An abnormal heart sound, called the fourth heart sound, is one of the earliest changes in the heart caused by high blood pressure.
 This sound develops because the left atrium of the heart has to contract harder to fill the enlarged, stiff left ventricle, which pumps blood to all of the body except the lungs.

 Kidney damage can be detected by urine and blood tests.
 Urine tests can detect early evidence of kidney damage.
 The presence of blood cells and albumin (the most abundant protein in blood) in the urine may indicate such damage.
-People do not usually develop symptoms of kidney damage (such as lethargy, poor appetite, and fatigue) until much later, when 70 to 80% of kidney function has been lost.
+People do not usually develop symptoms of kidney damage (such as lethargy, poor appetite, and fatigue) until much later, when much of kidney function has been lost.

 Diagnosis of cause

 The higher the blood pressure and the younger the person, the more extensive the search for a cause is likely to be, even though a cause is identified in less than 10% of people.
-A more extensive evaluation may include x-ray, ultrasonography, and radionuclide imaging of the kidneys and their blood supply as well as a chest x-ray.
+A more extensive evaluation may include x-ray, ultrasonography, and imaging of the kidneys and their blood supply as well as a chest x-ray.
 Blood and urine tests are done to measure the levels of certain hormones, such as epinephrine, aldosterone, and cortisol.

 Treatment of High Blood Pressure